shinglyu/shinglyu.github.io/_drafts/counting-your-contribution-to-a-git-repository.md

 # Count the line of insertion and deletions by a user

 Insertion and deletions are a little bit tricker.
-This is what I cam up with:
+This is what I came up with:

 ```bash
 git log --author=Shing --pretty=tformat: --numstat | grep -v '^-' | awk '{ add+=$1; remove+=$2 } END { print add, remove }'